Modern Korean fine dining experience with a renowned tasting menu & creative cocktails. A top contender for upscale Korean cuisine in NYC.

-"The chilled lobster ramyun is frequently highlighted as a must-try dish, with other praised items including the duck, scallops, and caviar donuts."
+"The chilled lobster ramyun is frequently highlighted as a standout dish, with multiple diners considering it a must-try and even one of their favorite dishes in NYC.
+Other recommended items include the duck, scallops, caviar donuts, and the 'oiji bowl'."

 Important Note